ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-1. Why did the programmer go broke?
-Because he lost his domain in a cyber attack!
+1. Why did the software engineer go broke?
+Because he lost his domain in a bet!

-2. Why do programmers prefer dark mode?
-Because light attracts bugs!
+2. Why did the cyber security expert bring a ladder to work?
+Because they heard the system had a lot of "high-level" threats!

-3. Why did the computer go to the doctor?
-Because it had a virus!
+3. Why did the programmer quit his job?
+Because he didn't get arrays of compensation!

-4. Why did the software developer go broke?
-Because he didn't have enough cache!
+4. Why did the computer catch a cold?
+Because it left its Windows open!

 [
-Thu Nov  9 01:09:20 UTC 2023
+Fri Nov 10 01:08:41 UTC 2023
  ]